h5bp/html5boilerplate.com-mobile/README.md

-This step is done automatically: the server will [periodically pull](https://github.com/h5bp/html5boilerplate.com/wiki) from the `server-content` branch, branch that will be updated by Travis CI every time a commit is pushed to the `master` branch and the tests pass.
+This step is done automatically: the server will [periodically pull](https://github.com/h5bp/html5boilerplate.com/wiki) from the `gh-pages` branch, branch that will be updated by Travis CI every time a commit is pushed to the `master` branch and the tests pass.